w3c/webappsec/specs/subresourceintegrity/spec.markdown

 only a single origin.
 For example, authors pull scripts and styles from a wide variety of services and content delivery networks, and must trust that the delivered representation is, in fact, what they expected to load.
-If an attacker can trvick a user into downloading content from a hostile server (via DNS poisoning, or other such means), the author has no recourse.
+If an attacker can trick a user into downloading content from a hostile server (via DNS poisoning, or other such means), the author has no recourse.
 Likewise, an attacker who can replace the file on the CDN server has the ability to inject arbitrary content.